- Written by Dr.Mehmet Demircioglu

 On the plane, protect the recipient area from the headrest.
 A neck pillow can help, especially when it keeps the grafted area away from fabric and pressure.
 Using a neck pillow after a hair transplant matters because sleep position and travel position can both affect early graft protection.

-The patient should also think about clothing.
+Clothing also matters.
 A tight hoodie, narrow collar, or pullover can rub the scalp while dressing at the hotel or while adjusting clothes during travel.
 What you wear after a hair transplant can make the airport day safer because the right shirt reduces accidental contact before you even reach security.

 What warning signs should stop airport travel?